By NEIL R. BROWN, FRANCES B. LIM Dec 09, 2020

 As ‘carrots,’ proliferation of industrial policies can create opportunities for companies looking to relocate or diversify their supply chains and for companies to diversify their businesses by creating new domestic supply chains.
 There are preliminary efforts by some countries to coordinate international efforts, but the more likely outcome is competition between geopolitical rivals and allies as seen, for example, in corporate tax rates.
 Companies should also be vigilant to where ‘carrots’ may turn to ‘sticks’ for those industries deemed too sensitive to rely just on incentives.

-Governments are opening their national security lens apertures to implement targeted restrictions on commercial trade dealing with specific companies and in specific advanced technology categories, such as artificial intelligence, biotechnology, and autonomous systems.
-The vast majority of these policy actions center on China.
+Governments are opening their national security lens apertures to implement targeted restrictions on commercial trade dealing with specific companies and in specific advanced technology categories, such as artificial intelligence, biotechnology, and autonomous systems.2 The vast majority of these policy actions center on China.
 The United States government, as well as many other large liberal democratic governments, now openly state their view that deep integration with China for certain supply chains poses a national security concern.
-Concerns regarding the use of certain technologies, economic and financing leverage, market strength in critical supplies, and lack of transparency into the control of both public and private companies within China, all fuel these policies.
+Concerns regarding the use of certain technologies, economic and financing leverage, market strength in critical supplies3, and lack of transparency into the control of both public and private companies within China, all fuel these policies.
 Regardless of the accuracy or fairness of such perceptions, the reality is that they are spurring a wave of new restrictions and scrutiny on supply chains that extends well beyond long-standing U.S. disputes over China market access, intellectual property infringement, and forced technology transfer.

 There Has Been Some Improvement in Protection and Enforcement of IP Rights

 Global Adoption of Artificial Intelligence Surveillance Is Increasing Rapidly